shanel/cryptonymo.us/_posts/2009-07-28-100-records-that-set-the-world-on-fire-(while-no-one-was-listening).markdown

 >along the way."

 List obtained from different places ([1](http://www.fastnbulbous.com/wire100.htm), [2](http://www.listology.com/feif-umgotnn/list/wires-100-albums-set-world-fire-while-no-one-was-listening-30-runners-were-left-ou)).
 Where the album was available on Spotify I linked the album, otherwise the artist.
+If you need more strucured data, check the [Google docs spreadsheet](http://spreadsheets.google.com/ccc?key=0At-v8_qu4q4VdC10UGtRbEp2ZWlyb3ZmUHhidTBtMkE).
+I'm in the process of autogenerating and annotating this list with information from different sources, but it's not quite ready yet.

 Enjoy!